-The allowance for funds used during constructions represents the cost of borrowed funds used for construction of utility plant.
+The allowance for funds used during construction represents the cost of borrowed funds used for construction of utility plant.
 The allowance is capitalized as a component of the cost of utility plant.
-The Corporation capitalized \$315,000 and \$178,000 of interest December 31, 2022 and 2021, respectively.
+The Corporation capitalized \$616,000 and \$315,000 of interest as of December 31, 2023 and 2022, respectively.